pytorch/serve/docs/model_loading.md

     id21{"Does the initialize method inherit from BaseHandler?"} -- Yes --> id2{Model Type?}
-    id21{Does the initialize method inherit from BaseHandler?} -- No --> id20("Create a custom method to load the model in the handler") --> id11(Create a model archive .mar file) id15["Pass the weights with --serialized-file option
+    id21{Does the initialize method inherit from BaseHandler?} -- No --> id20("Create a custom method to load the model in the handler") --> id11(Create a model archive .mar file) id15["Create model archive by passing the
-    - Completely packaged for production/reproducibility
-    - Model archiving and model loading can be slow for large models"] id16["Pass the path to the weights in model-config.yaml
-    - Extremely fast to create model archive
-    - You can use defered initialization for large models
-    - Model loading can be faster for large models
-    - Model management can be harder"] id11(Create a model archive .mar file) --> id14{"Is your model large?
-	Do you care about model archiving and loading time?"} --No--> id15 id14{"Is your model large?
+    weights with --serialized-file option"]
+    id16["Specify path to the weights in model-config.yaml Create model archive by specifying yaml file with --config-file "] id11(Work on creating a model archive .mar file) --> id14{"Is your model large?"} --No--> id22{Do you want a self-contained model artifact}  --Yes--> id15 id14{"Is your model large?"} --Yes--> id16
-	Do you care about model archiving and loading time?"} --yes to either--> id16 id15 & id16 --> id17[Start TorchServe with mar file] id15 & id16 --> id18[Start TorchServe] --> id19[Register Model with mar file]
+	id22{Do you want a self-contained model artifact} --No, I want model archieving & loading to be faster--> id16 id15 & id16 --> id17["Start TorchServe.
+	Two ways of starting torchserve
+	- Pass the mar file with --models
+	- Start TorchServe and call the register API with mar file"]

 ```